nelsonjchen/gargantuan-takeout-rocket/BACKUP_JOURNAL.md

 Top will be the latest.

+## March 2026

+* 9.8TB takeout, 149 archives again
+* Such a PITA, thinking of vibing some quality of life changes.
+* Noticed that having a passkey to-relogin easily available was quite handy.
+Hmm.

 ## December 2025

 * Major thanks to @fcfort for fixing the issue with Google Takeout not working and porting the toolkit to use Google cookies.